 - At night, you get up to have a drink of water and turn on the kitchen light.
 Almost instantly, the bulb burns out and leaves you in darkness—but you can briefly recall what the room looked like from the glimpse you managed to get (Cherry, 2023).

 - Two girls are playing hide and seek.
 One of them, hiding in a closet, hears the other walking by.
 She jumps out and screams before diving back into the closet.
-The image of the girl jumping out is now an iconic memory in the mind of the second girl (YourDictionary Staff, 2022).
+The image of the girl jumping out becomes an iconic memory in the mind of the second girl (YourDictionary Staff, 2022).

 A brief history of iconic memory